 Configuration > Out-of-Year Groups (optional): create out of year groups if you have pupils sitting assessments that don't match their national curriculum year.

-Marketplace: activate and assign the required assessments to all relevant classes (including out-of-year groups if applicable).
+Marketplace: activate and assign the required assessments to all relevant classes (including out-of-year groups if applicable) to create markbooks.

 Markbooks: check that the markbooks have appeared as expected.
 You can use the Show these columns feature to add additional columns in the markbooks table if needed.